uozuAho/gogame/code_explainer.md

 Help for writing code:
 - ebiten API docs: https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2
 - use make to test, build and format code.
-See Makefile.
+See ./Makefile.
 Do not run custom commands unless what you need is not in the Makefile.